xxfoundation/elixxir-docs/cmix.md

 ## Ciphersuite

-For our cMix implementation we are using the RFC 3526 specified 4096 bit ModP cyclic group for our ElGamal/cMix encryption and homomorphic operations:
+For our cMix implementation we are using the RFC 3526 specified 4096 bit Mod P cyclic group for our ElGamal/cMix encryption and homomorphic operations:

 ```